If you live along the East Coast, chances are you’ve taken an Amtrak train at least once.

 - If possible, avoid peak hours and holidays if traveling alone.
 Trains are frequently sold out, crowded, and hectic – not the ideal situation for traveling with a young child.

-- Infants (under 2 years of age) ride free with a ticket paying adult (18 +), children (2-12) can receive a 50% discount off the cheapest adult fare.
+- Infants (under 2 years of age) ride free with a ticket-paying adult (18 +), and children (2-12) can receive a 50% discount off the cheapest adult fare.
 Each adult is allowed to travel with up to two children at the 50% off discount rate (visit Amtrak for more detailed information).

 - If possible, book travel with your child’s nap/eating schedule in mind to avoid dealing with a cranky passenger.

-- If traveling alone, pack light and efficient – depending on the length of your stay, try to implement a one bag per person rule.
+- If traveling alone, pack light and efficiently – depending on the length of your stay, try to implement a one-bag-per-person rule.

-- A light weight stroller or baby carrier are a must to help trek through the train station and entering/exiting the train especially if you’re traveling with a non-walker.
+- A lightweight stroller or baby carrier is a must to help trek through the train station and entering/exiting the train, especially if you’re traveling with a non-walker.